GomezMig03/natalis-bot/README.md

   ],
   "lastSeparator": "and",
   "singular": "%roles% It's %names%'s birtday today!
 Give them some love!", "plural": "%roles% Today is a great day for %names%.
 It's their birthday!
-Go and show them some love!"
+Go and show them some love!", "prenotify_days": [7, 15, 30],
+  "prenotify_singular": "%roles% %names%'s birthday is in %days% days.
+Prepare your gifts!", "prenotify_plural": "%roles% %names% will have their birthdays in %days% days.
+Prepare your gifts!"
 }
 ```